SatireSage/WEC-Weyburn/README.md

 It is your task to design a system for you and your siblings to play the modified chess game found in the <Rules> section despite the fact that you live far away from each other.

+# Pre-requisite

+Please install pygame.
+The game will not run without installing python and pygame.

 ## Rules

 All rules are described as variations on the traditional game and it is assumed that competitors are vaguely familiar with the game.